-(b) (e)-Nauseous work allowance
+(f) Nauseous work allowance

-- (i) An allowance of \$0.44 per hour or part hour is payable to an employee engaged in: - handling linen of a nauseous nature that is not sealed in airtight containers; and/or - work that is of an unusually dirty or offensive nature having regard to the duties normally performed by employees in the same classification. - (ii) An employee entitled to the allowance in clause 18.2(b)(i) must be paid a minimum weekly payment of \$2.38 for work performed in any week.
+(i) An allowance of \$0.46 per hour or part hour is payable to an employee engaged in:

+- handling linen of a nauseous nature that is not sealed in airtight containers; and/or - work that is of an unusually dirty or offensive nature having regard to the duties normally performed by employees in the same classification. - (ii) An employee entitled to the allowance in clause 18.2(f)(i) must be paid a minimum weekly payment of \$2.46 for work performed in any week.